How to Pass Your Driving Test

 Give way sign

-7. Not responding to road markings – Road markings are like signs on the road and ignoring them can mean another fault on your test.
+9. Not responding correctly to road markings – Road markings are like signs on the road and ignoring them can mean another fault on your test.

 Making sure you don’t tot up multiple minor faults: As we advised for road signs, we also suggest you review your knowledge of road markings.
 When you are out on the road, ensure you read the road ahead, looking out for any changes in road markings and drive accordingly.